cdeliivanov/cse15l-lab-reports/lab-report-3.md

 99:                number of them.
 We decided consciously to focus on recommendations we believe to be
 102:                pause, reflect, and sometimes change our minds as we studied these problems and
 ```
 Here we specify that the grep command is of type n and searching for the word 'we' in the preface.txt.
-It returns all the lines that contain the word we within the preface.txt file.
+It returns all the lines and line numbers that contain the word we within the preface.txt file.

 ## -c Command
 The -c command prints the number of lines that contain the greped word.